 Our Special Educational Needs and Disability Coordinator (SENDCo.) is Katie Chappell.
 Katie has the National Award for Special Educational Needs Coordination (NASC) qualification.
 Rebecca Williams, our SEND Governor supports Katie in her role.

-Katie has dedicated SEND time on Wednesdays, however if you have any concerns relating to SEND, or wish to find out further information, do not hesitate to contact her: email@example.com.
+If you have any concerns relating to SEND, or wish to find out further information, do not hesitate to contact her: firstname.lastname@example.org.

 Detailed information relating to SEND in our school can be found within our SEND Information Report below.